adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 People on low-speed connections are likely not to wait for these beautiful images.
 Consider performance and how we can trim the fat for all.
 Faster connections become super fast, slow connections become satisfactory.

 ## 9. "Can we fix that with Javascript?
-We don't need to worry about the 1% of users without it&mdash; it's important that the design is nice for 99% of our users"
+We don't need to worry about the 1% of users without it &mdash; it's important that the design is nice for 99% of our users"

 First, this [[1](#ref1)].
 Second, it's not the amount of users, its the amount of visits.
 Javascript will fail to download/execute at some point.
 Embrace Progressive Enhancement.
 Every time you fix something with Javascript you take a hit in performance, maintenance and usability.